 To enable feedback stabilization, spatially localized actuators are introduced, and their effect is quantified by perturbing the timestepper and recording directional derivatives.
-This allows us to construct reduced discrete-time input–output models coupling actuator actions with the unstable modes.
+This allows us to construct reduced discrete-time input-output models coupling actuator actions with the unstable modes.
 On these reduced models, we design discrete-time controllers -- both pole-placement (PP) controllers and optimal strategies based on the discrete-time Linear Quadratic Regulator (dLQR)~\cite{armaou2004time, siettos2006equation,ogata1995discrete}.
-The resulting control actions are then lifted and applied directly to the original nonlinear timestepper, thereby stabilizing unstable coarse stationary states.
 Krylov subspace techniques play a central role in this pipeline, enabling the computation of coarse fixed points and matrix-free Jacobian information around equilibria, even for large-scale systems.
 Fig.~\ref{fig:schematic} provides a schematic illustration of the EF Analysis and Control framework via local NOs.
-We demonstrate the methodology on one representative problem: the parabolic Liouville-Bratu equation \cite{boyd1986analytical}.
+We demonstrate the methodology on one representative problem: the parabolic Liouville-Bratu equation~\cite{boyd1986analytical}.
 We compare results obtained with a NO-timestepper against those obtained with a finite-difference PDE solver.
 The data-driven and physics-based approaches produce consistent stabilizing feedback laws.